kattubadimohammad/Resume-Classification/README.md

 # Project-Resume-Classification
 ### Problem Statement & Business Objectives: The document classification solution should significantly reduce the manual human effort in the HRM.
 It should achieve a higher level of accuracy and automation with minimal human intervention.

+🚀 Deployment

+You can check out the deployed application - [here](https://resume-classification-nb1d.onrender.com/).

 ##
 <div align="center">
     <img src="https://user-images.githubusercontent.com/109328924/228459849-80366524-ea13-43df-ab89-672f183f00a5.jpg" width="700" />